Pop quiz! Which one of these do home sellers find most stressful?

 #7: Deep Clean

-Incorporating cleaning into your checklist when getting your house ready to sell should be mandatory.
+Incorporating a deep clean into your checklist when getting your house ready to sell should be mandatory.

 It’s the final touch that can give your house sparkle and should be done right before staging.